Automattic/woocommerce-payments/readme.txt

 * Fix - Fatal error on thank you page for deleted orders.
 * Add - Error messages when dispute evidence exceeds Stripe limits.
 * Fix - Onboarding must be completed before Subscriptions products can be published.
+* Fix - Show the prices in the correct currency when using the "All Products" block.

 = 3.3.0 - 2021-11-18 =
 * Add - Add Idempotency Key to POST headers.